tml/cadmus/Chapter-1/Part V: Methods.md

 Methods
 ========================
-A method is another way of saying a function.
-A method performs a task so say if you want to triple a number you may want to have a triple method for example.
-(It's always best to start the method name with a lower case letter and name it something similar to what it does)
+A method is another way name for a function.
+A method performs a task, for example, tripling a number.
+To do this you may want to have a triple method like below:

 ```java
 public int triple(int number) {